-Planned Activities HUD Matrix Code: 21H - Oversight and administration of the HOME Investment Partnership Grant for the Amherst HOME Consortium.
-20 Project Name Tonawanda Residential Rehabilitation (HOME) Target Area Town Wide Goals Supported Improve Housing Stock Needs Addressed Residential Rehabilitation-Owner-Occupied A Funding HOME: \$162,785 Program Income to provide a 0% deferred payment loan to low-moderat The Town of Tonawanda will allocate \$162,785 of FY2018 HOME EN and approximately \$100,000 of Program Income to provide a 0% deferred payment loan to low-moderate income homeowners (income is below 80% of the HUD area median income) in the Town-excluding the Village of Kenmore-for necessary repairs to their homes.
-3/31/2019 Estimate the number and type of families that will benefit from the proposed activities Approximately seven income eligible households will be assisted in the Town of Tonawanda.
-Location Description Town-wide.
-Planned ActivitiesHUD Matrix Code 14A - Housing Rehabilitation for needed repairs to bring properties and provide safe secure housing.
-HUD Matrix Code 14A - Housing Rehabilitation for needed repairs to bring properties up to code and provide safe secure housing.
-21 Project Name Tonawanda First-time Homebuyer Closing Cost Assistance (HOME) Tonawanda First-time Homebuyer Closing Cost Assistance (HOME) Target Area Town Wide Goals Supported Promote Affordable Homeownership Needs Addressed Homebuyer Assistance for Affordable Hsg A Funding HOME: \$10,000
+Estimate the number and type of families that will benefit from the proposed activities N/A Location Description N/A Planned Activities Hud Matrix Code 20 Hire a consultant to complete necessary planning activities to ensure program funds are allocated to the greatest need and benefit.
+19 Project Name Tonawanda Residential Rehabilitation (HOME) Target Area Town Wide Goals Supported Improve Housing Stock Needs Addressed Residential Rehabilitation-Owner-Occupied A Funding HOME: \$282,186 Description The Town of Tonawanda will allocate \$282,186 of FY2019 HOME EN and approximately \$100,000 of Program Income to provide a 0% deferred payment loan to low-moderate income homeowners (income is below 80% of the HUD area median income) in the Town-excluding the Village of Kenmore-for necessary repairs to their homes.
+Target Date 3/31/2020 Estimate the number and type of families that will benefit from the proposed activities Approximately seven income eligible households will be assisted in the Town of Tonawanda.
+Location Description Town wide Planned Activities HUD Matrix Code 14A Housing Rehabilitation for needed repairs to bring properties up to code and provide safe secure housing.
+20 Project Name Tonawanda First-time Homebuyer Closing Cost Assistance (HOME) Target Area Town Wide Goals Supported Promote Affordable Homeownership Needs Addressed Homebuyer Assistance for Affordable Hsg A Funding HOME: \$10,000